Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-connectors-from-cluster.md

 # Synchronize connectors from cluster

-To synchronize connectors from an Apache Kafka Connect cluster with Klaw, follow the steps below.
+To synchronize connectors from an Apache Kafka® Connect cluster with Klaw, follow the steps below.
 This process involves retrieving the connectors from an existing Apache Kafka Connect cluster and assigning them to a team in Klaw.